Blockyheadman/ClikcerVR/SECURITY.md

 1. Create a new bug report in the issues tab
 2. Add the labels `help-wanted` & `security`
-3. Fill ou the details
+3. Fill out the details
 4. Send it in and I'll respond to it whenever possible.